mattermost/docs/source/administration/config-settings.rst

 Please review full documentation on `push notifications and mobile applications <http://docs.mattermost.com/deployment/push.html>`__ including guidance on compiling your own mobile apps and MPNS before deploying to production.

 .. note::
-  The ``https://push-test.mattermost.com`` provided for testing push notifications prior to compiling your own service please make sure `to read about its limitations <http://docs.mattermost.com/deployment/push.html#push-notifications-for-team-edition-users>`_.
+  The ``https://push-test.mattermost.com`` server is provided for testing push notifications prior to compiling your own service.
+Please make sure `to read about its limitations <http://docs.mattermost.com/deployment/push.html#push-notifications-for-team-edition-users>`_.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"PushNotificationServer": "https://push-test.mattermost.com"`` with string input.                                        |